stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/05-expose-app/expose-app.md

 # Expose your Application

-Once you have successfully deployed your application on the SAAP (Stakater APP Agility Platform), the next step is to make it accessible to users and resources over the network.
+Once you have successfully deployed your application on the SAAP (Stakater App Agility Platform), the next step is to make it accessible to users and resources over the network.
 In this tutorial, you will learn how to expose your application and enable external traffic to reach it, whether for internal use within the cluster or external access from outside the cluster.
 By following these steps, you will ensure that your application is reachable and can serve its intended purpose.

 ## Objective

-- Expose your application internally using service
+- Expose your application internally using the service
 - Expose your application externally using route or ingress

 ## Key Results

-- Application is exposed for traffic in/out of cluster
+- Application is exposed for traffic in/out of the cluster

 ## Tutorial #1